hackclub/hackclub/workshops/vigenere_cipher/README.md

 ## The Rotation Cipher

 The Vigenere Cipher is an advanced version of the very simple **Rotation Cipher**.
+It was created in 1508 by Johannes Trithemius, who also created a tabula recta to help decode and encode the cipher.

 A Rotation Cipher _rotates_ each character by _adding_ it to another character.